 The properties of our vacuum are also quite strange.
 There is handedness for example, and more matter than antimatter, and so on.
 What makes you think that you happen to be so special that your universe has these properties because they are the most fundamental properties rather than just the properties of some tiny dirty niche in a vastly bigger picture?

-Again – the argument is not about academic physics or even the eager atheist blathering about anthropic principles.
+Again – the argument is not about academic physics or even anthropic principles.
 It is about not being a megalomaniac with your head up your own behind, irrespective of there being a god or not.

-Below the fundamental “end-surface” there is something, something hidden that the bacterium cannot ever get at, but if the bacterium wanted to come up with a good physical theory that explains that surface, it should not be surprised if a lot of strange worlds have to enter the description.
+Below the "fundamental surface” there is something, something hidden that the bacterium cannot ever get at, but if the bacterium wanted to come up with a good physical theory that explains that surface, it should not be surprised if a lot of strange worlds have to enter the description.